data-exp-lab/dxl-docs/source/infrastructure.rst

 intellectual materials such as books, send an email to Matt's Illinois address with links to the equipment on `CDW <http://cdw.com/>`_, `Dell
 <http://dell.com/>`_ or `Amazon <http://amazon.com/>`_ along with prices and a
 sentence or two about what they are and why you need the items.
-He will forward it on to the appropriate contact people.
+If the purchase is okay, he will forward it on to the appropriate contact people.